Why you should definitely travel to New Zealand

 The Maori ceremonies and dances are deeply rooted in the spiritual and social fabric of the community.
 Haka is only a small part of this, although it is well known.
 Other ceremonies, such as the Pohiri, a traditional welcoming ceremony, ensure that visitors are received respectfully and with due honor.
 These rituals are far more than simple greetings; they include formal speeches and songs (Waiata) that solidify the mutual relationship and understanding between hosts and guests.

-Another notable tradition is Matariki, the Maori New Year, which is marked by the appearance of the Pleiades star cluster in the sky.
-This time is rich with celebrations that encompass both ancient rituals and modern elements.
+Another notable Tradition is Matariki, the Maori New Year, which is marked by the appearance of the Pleiades star cluster in the sky.
+This time is rich with celebrations that encompass both ancient rituals and Modern elements.
 It is celebrated with Hangi, a traditional earth oven feast, music, dance, and community activities.
 The rituals of these festive days embody the deep heritage and cultural vitality of the Maori community.

 Additionally, there is Whakatauki, a recitation ritual in the form of proverbs and wisdom, often expressed at formal and informal occasions.
 These poetic expressions are profound, reflecting the collective wisdom of the ancestors and offering moral and ethical teachings.
 By speaking and passing on these proverbs, the Maori maintain their cultural continuity and highlight a deep reflection of their values and spiritual beliefs that permeates all social strata.